top of page

 EC Parents' Rights Handbook

-This handbook is designed to support families with the understanding of the rights and responsibilities specific to the special education process.
+This handbook is designed to support families with the understanding of the rights and responsibilities specific to the unique education process.
 Acronyms and terms often used in special education and resources can be found in the appendices.
-If, at any time, you suspect your student may have a disability and is in need of special education and/or related services, you may request an evaluation, in writing, to your student’s school principal, teacher, or NC DPI.
+If, at any time, you suspect your student may have a disability and need special education and related services, you may request an evaluation in writing to your student’s school principal, teacher, or NC DPI.

 North Carolina Department of Public Instruction Exceptional Children Division

-The mission of the Exceptional Children Division is to ensure that students with disabilities develop intellectually, physically, emotionally, and vocationally through the provision of an appropriate individualized program in the least restrictive environment.
+The mission of the Exceptional Children Division is to ensure that students with disabilities develop intellectually, physically, emotionally, and vocationally by providing an appropriate individualized program in the least restrictive environment.

 Multi-Tiered System of Support for Families